 Instructions

-- Sprinkle the baking soda all over the sink.
-Baking soda is helpful in neutralizing the odor of the sink and cleaning its surfaces without you marring or scratching the stainless steel.
+2. Sprinkle the baking soda all over the sink.
+Baking soda helps neutralize the odor of the sink and clean its surfaces without you marring or scratching the stainless steel.

 How to Make Stainless Steel Sink Shine (Bonus Step)